Deriving the Weinberg Angle from Mutual Friction

 The Two Couplings as Boundary Layer Properties

-From the HVBK mutual friction formalism (Two Fluids → Quantum Potential), the coupling between co-rotating and counter-rotating layers has two components:
+Borrowing from the HVBK mutual friction formalism used in superfluid helium, the interaction between the co-rotating interior and the counter-rotating boundary has two distinct behaviors:

 \mathbf{F}_{ns} = \frac{B\,\rho_n\,\rho_s}{2\rho}\;\hat{s} \times [\hat{s} \times (\mathbf{v}_n - \mathbf{v}_s)] \;+\; \frac{B'\,\rho_n\,\rho_s}{2\rho}\;\hat{s} \times (\mathbf{v}_n - \mathbf{v}_s)